auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Add the `Secured` concern to your app and then include it in controller that requires an authenticated user to be able to access it.
-Verify that an authenticated user has access to actions within that controller, and that unauthenticated users are redirected to Auth0 for authentication.
+Add the `Secured` concern to your app and then include it in the controller that requires an authenticated user to access it.
+Verify that an authenticated user has access to actions within that controller and that unauthenticated users are redirected to Auth0 for authentication.
 :::
 ::::